nikunjtilva/nikunjtilva.github.io/_posts/2018-06-03-configure-stenciljs-step-by-step.markdown

 </html>
 {% endhighlight %}

-If `http-server` is installed just run `$ http-server' command where index.html file you have created. if `http-server` not installed just run `npx http-server`. npx allows user to run any node module without downloading it.
+If `http-server` is installed just run `$ http-server` command where index.html file you have created. if `http-server` not installed just run `npx http-server`. npx allows user to run any node module without downloading it.

 Navigate to browser and you will see our first component in action.